JeremieMG/Kaiju_to_kraken/README.md

 - Kaiju version 1.5.0

 ## Convert your file:
-First, you need to download the following scripts (available at https://github.com/JeremieMG/Kaiju_to_kraken):
+First, you need to download the following scripts/file (available at https://github.com/JeremieMG/Kaiju_to_kraken):
 - kraken_maker.py
 - taxa_parser.awk
+- id_nodes

 Then, to make this scripts executables, you have to run the hereafter command:
 ```